jilar/React-Streams-Client/README.md

 React Streaming Video App art of React Education.

 React Act app that allows users to watch streams made by others or create thier own stream.
 App uses json-server dependency to act as  API server hosing a faux database.
+You will need to download and run the projects: React-Streams-APIserver and React-Streams-rtmpserver for app to work properly.

-App makes use of the following:
+App makes use of the following:\
 -React DevTool to help debug Redux Store
 -React Router for page navigation
 -Authentication and OAuth through Google Authentication Login.
 -Handing Forms and User input with Redux Form